a-b-street/abstreet/docs/new_city.md

 ## Future work

 There are Seattleisms baked into the code.
+(As of March 2020, this is out of date; I'm actively fixing most of these.)

 - `import.sh` should be generalized.
 - The driving side of the road is hard-coded to the right.
 Look for "driving on